 What are the benefits of a cash offer?

 Typically, buyers need financing to purchase a home, as it’s understandably hard to save enough cash to put an offer in on a home without the help of a mortgage lender.
-That being said, some buyers do make cash offers.
+That being said, some buyers do make cash offers (though often not in physical dollars).
 A cash offer occurs when the buyer has enough liquid assets (meaning cash, or anything that can easily be converted to cash) available to buy a house in full.

 - You can close faster.
 You generally close much quicker on a home as a cash buyer than if you need financing.
 This quicker timeline can be really tempting to sellers who want to close fast.

 - You’ll have more negotiating power.
 If your buyer is in a rush, being able to expedite the closing process gives buyers quite a bit of negotiation power.